-Each of these five different states has a length in between 18 and 36 minutes, resulting in one whole run lasting for approximately 2.5 hours.
+Each of these five different states has a length of between 18 and 36 minutes, resulting in one whole run lasting for approximately 2.5 hours.
 There are 17 individual tracks divided on the 150 loudspeakers, resulting in 8 or 9 loudspeakers playing the same track.
-But because the loudspeakers were placed one after the other in the river, there was always a time shift of around 10 minutes in between the same tracks and no loudspeakers playing the same sound were floating next to each other.
-As soon as the floating loudspeakers had reached their end point—it takes them more or less around 15 minutes—, they were taken out of the river and brought back to the starting point again.
-In this way it was possible to keep a continuous flow of loudspeakers on the river.
+But because the loudspeakers were placed one after the other in the river, there was always a time shift of around 10 minutes in between the same tracks and no loudspeakers playing the same sound floated side by side.
+As soon as the floating loudspeakers had reached their end point—it takes them more or less around 15 minutes—they were taken out of the river and brought back to the starting point again.
+In this way, it was possible to keep a continuous flow of loudspeakers on the river.

-The multitrack composition played through the loudspeakers is entirely made from recordings of Lilian’s voice.
-Using the entire range of possible sounds and noises the voice can produce, she also employed different objects as resonating bodies and in or in front of her mouth while making sounds.
-Avoiding any speech sounds and recognisable words she uses the purely sonic characteristics of her voice.
-In post-production she worked with minimal electronic tools to mix and adjust the recordings to the sound spectrum of the loudspeakers and the playback environment.
+The multi-track composition played through the loudspeakers is entirely made from recordings of Lilian’s voice.
+Using the entire range of possible sounds and noises the voice can produce, she also employed different objects as resonating bodies in or in front of her mouth while making sounds.
+Avoiding any speech sounds and recognisable words, she uses the purely sonic characteristics of her voice.
+In post-production, she worked with minimal electronic tools to mix and adjust the recordings to the sound spectrum of the loudspeakers and the playback environment.
 Lilian told me she worked with her voice to emphasise the creature-like characteristics of the loudspeakers: by giving them a “voice” they were easily identified as a living entity.

-These are three fragments of the loudspeaker tracks, all three representing a different sonic creature:
+These are three fragments of the loudspeaker tracks, all representing a different sonic creature:

-The loudspeakers used are so called “waterproof floating TWS (True Wireless Stereo) Bluetooth Speakers” (as they are called in the manual).
-After testing different models, Andrea Gsell, Nica Giuliani and Lilian Beidler decided to use these ones by reason of their aesthetic appearance and because they seemed to be of decent sound quality.
-Made for leisure use in the bathtub or while swimming rather than professional sound tools, they served Salix aurita—Ohr-Weide’s purpose quite well.
-They float on top of the water, have a battery life of around 6 hours when playing with full volume and can be used with an SD card.
+The loudspeakers used are so-called “waterproof floating TWS (True Wireless Stereo) Bluetooth Speakers” (as they are called in the manual).
+After testing different models, Andrea Gsell, Nica Giuliani, and Lilian Beidler decided to use these due to their aesthetic appearance and because they seemed to be of decent sound quality.
+Made for leisure use in the bathtub or while swimming rather than as professional sound tools, they served Salix aurita—Ohr-Weide’s purpose—quite well.
+They float on top of the water, have a battery life of around 6 hours when playing at full volume, and can be used with an SD card.
 The river becomes a stream of voices, and the murmuring loudspeakers transforms into a “natural” element of this landscape.

-Many thank to Lilian for answering all my questions!
+Many thanks to Lilian for answering all my questions!